dfinke/PSGitHubTracker/README.md

 ## PSGitHub Tracker

-Track GitHub Repo statistics using a PowerShell Azure Function, and store/retrieve the Excel spreadsheet.
+Track GitHub Repo statistics using a PowerShell Azure Function.
+Plus, storing/retrieving it in an #Excel spreadsheet.